0fie/Maika/README.md

 sudo nixos-rebuild boot --flake .# && reboot
 ```

 Finally, I will mention that the instructions above were never tested.
-If you actually succeed, let me know... lol
+If you actually succeed, let me know... lol.
 If you need help with your NixOS config, contact me via Discord [here]().
 I'm not very good at Nix though... so we might end up
 looking for a third person to help.

+## I stole about 30 percent of the code in this repo from the following sources: